 Numbers are your thing, but getting that first accounting job?
 That's a different equation.
 The good news: your coursework, internships, and Excel skills matter more than you think.
+Even without formal experience, our resume writing checklist shows exactly how to present your degree and projects to pass initial screening.
 Let's build a resume that proves you can balance more than just books.
+Once you have a year of real close cycles under your belt, the entry-level accountant resume is your next step.

 Crafting a Standout Accountant Summary